Welcome

 Mission Implementation

-We have set out our realistic Mission Statement which provides our aims and objectives going forward, whilst maintaining the History and original inspiration of the St Stephen’s Community.
+We have set out our realistic Mission Statement providing our aims and objectives going forward, whilst maintaining the History and original inspiration of the St Stephen’s Community.

-We aim to expand user involvement.
-Asking what the community wants from us.
-Which helps us to help you.
+Above all, user-involvement is one our top priorities.
+Asking what the community wants from us helps us to help you.

-We are advocates for the community.
+Advocating for the community is something of a passion through the doors to this centre.
 If there’s something you want, and it’s not available, then we will do our best to fill that gap.
-We are here to listen to our community, identifying the needs, and supporting to fulfil those needs.
+We try.
+We listen to our community, identifying their needs, and supporting to fulfil those needs – as much as humanly possible.

 We also take on volunteers.
 (D.B.S required for supporting the community in sessions open to the public.)
-Here they can develop their skills, help others in developing theirs, as well as contributing to the community.
+Volunteers develop new skills, help others, contribute to the community, and build the confidence and resilience needed to tackle life and living.

 St Stephen’s Neighbourhood Centre (SSNC) is a registered charity and a company limited by guarantee.
 Registered Charity no: 1091558, company no: 43231455.